-The Notes will bear interest on their Prevailing Outstanding Amount (as defined in Condition 2 (Interpretation) in "Terms and Conditions of the Notes") at the applicable Rate of Interest from (and including) August 16, 2022 (the "Issue Date") and interest shall be payable semi-annually in arrears on February 16 and August 16 in each year (each an "Interest Payment Date") from (and including) February 16, 2023 to (but excluding) August 16, 2029 (the "First Call Date") at the rate of 7.750% per annum.
+The Notes will bear interest on their Prevailing Outstanding Amount (as defined in Condition 2 (Interpretation) in "Terms and Conditions of the Notes") at the applicable Rate of Interest from (and including) November 17, 2022 (the "Issue Date").
+Interest shall be payable semi-annually in arrears on May 17 and November 17 in each year (each an "Interest Payment Date") commencing on May 17, 2023.
+During the Initial Period (i.e. from the Issue Date to but excluding November 17, 2027 (the "First Call Date")) the Notes will bear interest at the rate of 9.250% per annum.
 The rate of interest will reset on the First Call Date and on each five-year anniversary thereafter (each, a "Reset Date").
-The rate of interest for each Interest Period occurring after each Reset Date will be equal to the Reset Rate of Interest which amounts to a rate per annum equal to the sum of (a) the then-applicable CMT Rate plus (b) the Margin (4.899 per cent.), as determined by the Calculation Agent, as described in Condition 5 (Interest) in "Terms and Conditions of the Notes".
+The rate of interest for each Interest Period (as defined in Condition 2 (Interpretation) in "Terms and Conditions of the Notes") occurring after each Reset Date will be equal to the Reset Rate of Interest which amounts to a rate per annum equal to the sum of (a) the then- applicable CMT Rate plus (b) the Margin (4.969 per cent.), as determined by the Calculation Agent, as described in Condition 5 (Interest) in "Terms and Conditions of the Notes".